-Sixt Leasing did not pursue any significant research and development activities in the 2019 fiscal year.
+Sixt Leasing did not pursue any significant research and development activities in the 2020 financial year.
 In order to offer our customers individual solutions and to secure our pioneering position in the digital business model, Sixt Leasing develops new products, applications and digital business processes itself.
 In doing so, Sixt Leasing makes use of external services depending on project requirements, capacity needs and relevant expertise.
-In the fiscal year 2019, production costs of EUR 5.8 million were activated for development projects in progress.
-Amortization of EUR 1.1 million occurred in the fiscal year for completed and commissioned in-house developments.
+In the financial year 2020, production costs of EUR 7.6 million were activated for development projects in progress.
+Amortization of EUR 1.6 million occurred in the financial year for completed and commissioned in-house developments.

-B.2 N BUSINESS REPORT
+B.2 || BUSINESS REPORT

-Due to rounding it is possible that selected figures in this report cannot be added up to the amount recorded and that the year figures listed do not follow from adding up the individual guarterly figures.
+Due to rounding it is possible that selected figures in this report cannot be added up to the amount recorded and that the year figures listed do not follow from adding up the individual quarterly figures.
 For the same reason, the percentage figures listed may not always exactly reflect the absolute numbers to which they refer.